ScilifelabDataCentre/pathogens-portal/content/svenska/dashboards/wastewater/covid_quant_GU.md

 <div class="alert alert-info">Last updated: <span id="last_modified_gu"></span></div>

-*The blue block on the graph indicates the period where sample collection was not completed (week 45 2022 - week 2 2023).*

 <!-- <button type="button" class="btn btn-sm btn-outline-secondary mb-2" data-bs-toggle="modal" data-bs-target="#interactiveFeaturesModal">
   How to use the interactive features of the plot
 </button>